awsdocs/aws-cloudhsm-user-guide/doc_source/cloudhsm_mgmt_util-changePswd.md

 ## Examples<a name="changePswd-examples"></a>

-These examples show how to use changePassword to create new users in your HSMs\.
+These examples show how to use `changePassword` to create new users in your HSMs\.

-**Example : Change your password**
+**Example : Change Your Password**
-Any user on the HSMs can change use changePswd to change their own password\.
+Any user on the HSMs can use `changePswd` to change their own password\.
 The first command uses [info](cloudhsm_mgmt_util-info.md) to get the current user\.
 The output shows that the current user, `bob`, is a crypto user \(CU\)\.

 ```